How Screen Readers Make Digital Content Accessible

 Screen readers can be customized based on the user’s needs.

-For example, users may choose the verbosity settings on their device that directs how much page detail they would like to receive.
-A lower verbosity level may omit some punctuation and detailed information about the page’s structure, which may provide a more natural experience for some users.
+For example, users may choose the verbosity (wordiness) setting on their device that directs how much detail they want to receive.
+A lower verbosity level may omit some punctuation and detailed information about the page’s structure, providing a more natural user experience.

 Since screen reader output can change depending on the user’s settings, it’s extremely important to build content that works for every type of user.
-That means following the principles of semantic web design (in this context, “semantics" means defining each element so that it can be identified by different types of technologies).
+That means following the principles of semantic web design (in this context, ‘semantics’ means defining each element so that different types of technologies can identify it).

 Language and Accent Modification

-Screen readers typically support more than one language, so they can switch to a different language as long as that language is encoded in the site’s metadata.
+Screen readers typically support more than one language, so the technology can switch to a different language as long as that language is encoded in the site’s metadata.

 Scripting Functions